se-edu/se-book/projectDuke/extensions-fragment.md

 <box type="tip" seamless>

-You can get some inspiration from how the code of the [addressbook-level2](https://github.com/se-edu/addressbook-level2) is organized.
+You can get some inspiration from how the class structure of the [addressbook-level2](https://github.com/se-edu/addressbook-level2) is organized.
 </box>
 </div><hr>
 <div id="A-JUnit">